Want a quick coffee drink recipe that will help you hack the most energy for your body?

 - raw, grass-fed, unsalted butter

-- MCT oil which stands for medium-chain triglycerides (creative, right?) and is derived from coconut oil
+- MCT oil which stands for medium-chain triglycerides (creative) and is derived from coconut oil

-To reduce a bit of the expense, I suggest doing some second string substitution starting with the coconut oil.
+On the cheap, I suggest doing some second string substitution starting with the coconut oil.
 MCT oil, while a good idea I’m sure, seems gimmicky and not worth the extra penny.
 MCT oil is refined coconut oil.
 Though proponents of MCT would say that regular coconut oil is much higher in calories, saturated fat, etc. etc…coconut oil is hard enough to find and expensive enough that, since I have it, it will work just fine in place of “MCT” for my cuppa bulletproof joe.
 Plus, since coconut oil actually is MCT oil, in other words, coconut oil is a medium-chain triglyceride, you may as well just use it if you want to try your own bulletproof coffee.
 This way you won’t need to hunt down any additional fancy/expensive ingredients.
+I have, however, found MCT oil on sale and downed it before running this marathon.
+It’s quite smooth.

 Let’s look a little more into MCT or medium-chain fatty acids (MCFA).
 Not only is it in coconut oil, but MCFA are also found in mother’s milk.
 This makes sense because unlike long-chain fatty acids found in most other fats, they put little strain on the digestive system and provide a quick source of energy.
 They are broken down almost immediately by enzymes in the saliva and gastric juices.
 This is perfect for an infant with an immature digestive system or a marathoner in need of quick energy.
 In fact I read of a study where mice were put to endurance swimming tests every other day for several days.
 To sum it up, the mice fed MCFA/MCT quickly outperformed the mice fed a standard mice diet.
 Which reminds me of this…